-As inexpensive and affordable as a log cabin is, you can make it even cheaper with a little pre-planning.
-Here are eight tips you should follow to maximize your cabin construction budget.
+As affordable as a log cabin can be, you can make it even cheaper with a little pre-planning.
+Here are eight low-cost log cabin tips you should follow to maximize your construction budget.